-William Winter Alternate Route Teacher Scholar Loan Program (WWAR)
+William Winter Alternate Route Teacher Forgivable Loan (WWAR)

 The primary objectives of this program are to provide education opportunities for students who wish to become classroom teachers and address Mississippi’s teacher shortage by providing a constant source of qualified classroom teachers for our public schools.
 WWAR awards will be made available, to the extent of appropriated funds, to persons seeking a bachelor’s degree in teacher education at one Mississippi institution of higher learning in exchange for employment as a classroom teacher in a Mississippi public school.